ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

 is not readily measurable or (ii) are insignificant in value (example: supplies) are charged to the applicable indirect expense pool.

-Upon receipt of an executed grant or other agreement, the Finance Manager creates a new customer/job in the accounting system.
+Upon receipt of an executed grant or other agreement, the outside accountant creates a new customer/job in the accounting system.
 Service items and classes may be created as needed to facilitate cost tracking in accordance with grant requirements.